Arilex Apartments Travel Lodge

 Niagara Falls – a waterfall which is one of the wonders of the modern World.
 A large casino is also located

 nearby the Falls.
 It is also a quaint town just to walk around in.
-It is best reached by car.
+It is best reached by car although there may be

-Gay Pride Parade held in June of each year.
+Gay Pride Parade held in late June each year.
 The Parade ends a week long party in the Gay Village - located

-at Church and Wellesley and the nearby vicinity.
+at Church and Wellesley Sts. and its nearby vicinity.

 Taste of the Danforth held around the 10th of August for one weekend.
-The street is closed to vehicular
+Danforth St. is closed to vehicular

 traffic and bands and food stands are set up outside restaurants.